 The Radboudumc offers more than 70 courses in the context of the master’s programme in Biomedical Sciences.
 Please refer to List of BMS courses for an overview.
-Except for a few courses (eBROK, Thinking critically about science, and Research with ionizing radiation), all courses have a study load of 3 ECs and are delivered half time over a period of four weeks, either on Monday and Tuesday, or Thursday and Friday, Wednessdays being reserved for self-study.
+Except for a few courses (BMS11 and BMS12), all courses have a study load of 3 ECs and are delivered half time over a period of four weeks, either on Monday and Tuesday, or Thursday and Friday, Wednesdays being reserved for self-study.
 This means that you can take two courses simultaneously.

 In principle, you can take any course that meets your interests.
 That is, there are no restrictions.
 However, you do well ensuring that your courses add up to a coherent whole.
 Your mentor can help you at this point.
 The scheduling of the courses is based on what we have predicted to be the most popular and coherent programmes.
 That is, we have ensured that programmes that are chosen fairly often can be followed efficiently.
 Please refer to 'List of programme examples' for an overview of these programmes, but understand that you can adjust any of these without losing out on quality or coherence.

 Moreover, you should consider the prior knowledge needed to be able to succeed in completing a course.
 Although there are no formal requirements for subscribing to a course, and none of the courses feature selection procedures, it could well be that teachers assume prior knowledge to be present.
 Also, some teachers may offer a test shortly before, or at the beginning of a course, in order to enable you to check whether your prior knowledge is adequate.
 It is your own responsibility to correct possible deficiencies.
 The prior knowledge per course is explicated on a Blackboard page.